 The Library of Michigan Dispatch is the Library of Michigan's bi-monthly newsletter.
 It is a digital publication that began its new run in the winter of 2015.
 We welcome you to join us and receive each issue as it is released.
 You'll hear from the State Librarian, Michigan library success and partnership stories, news from the co-ops, budget information and more.
-Our theme for 2019 is library programming.
+Our theme for 2020 is Community Engagement.

 New year, new ways to engage with your community; 2019 is the year of programming in the LM Dispatch; Michigan Notable Books, two new MeL engagement specialists.